 In partnership with the Celia M. Howard Fellowship Fund, the Institute provides funding for a fellowship to benefit a student interested in a career in government, public policy and public service.
-Ideally, the fellowship will be based in Carbondale with the Simon Institute, but options are available for external placement for those with specific interest and ability to serve in Springfield with a Constitutional office, state agency or state legislator.
+Ideally, the fellowship will be based in Carbondale with the Institute, but options are available for external placement for those with specific interest and ability to serve in Springfield with a Constitutional office, state agency or state legislator.

 Celia M. Howard (1876-1950) received a scholarship to Harvard Law School, but was denied the opportunity to attend the all-male university because she was a woman.
 She graduated from Chicago’s John Marshall Law School, had a well-respected career as an attorney, and is believed to be the first woman to practice before the U.S. Supreme Court.
 She was the national leader of the Illinois Federation of Business and Professional Women’s Club, which established the Celia M. Howard Fellowship Fund in her honor in 1949.

-Eligibility: Applicants can be from ANY major.
+Eligibility: Applicants can be ANY graduate major.
 There is a preference for women.
 Applicants should be able to demonstrate a clear desire to work in government and public policy.
 Must provide two letters of recommendation with completed student application.
-Applicants must also be U.S. citizens, domiciled in Illinois for more than two years (at the time of application), have received a Bachelor's degree, and have an overall "B" grade point average or better.
+Applicants must also be U.S. citizens, domiciled in Illinois for more than two years (at the time of application), have received a bachelor's degree, and have an overall "B" grade point average or better.